Meet Our Experienced Dentists

 Dr. Jamie Howard

-Jamie Howard, D.M.D., M.S.D. is from Clinton, MS where she grew up with her parents and three older sisters.
+Jamie Howard, D.M.D., M.S.D. is one of only a handful of Board Certified Periodontists and Implant Specialists in Mississippi.
+She is from Clinton, MS where she grew up with her parents and three older sisters.
 She attended the University of Mississippi and was a member of the Sally McDonnell Barksdale Honors College as well as a member of Delta Gamma Sorority.
 While attending Ole Miss Dr. Howard worked part time as a university student athlete tutor and with preschool children at Willie Price Lab School.
 Dr. Howard met her husband, Doug, her freshman year of college.
 After graduating with a degree in biology, Dr. Howard attended the University of Mississippi Medical Center School of Dentistry.

 During dental school Dr. Howard was a member of numerous clubs and committees and was inducted into the Phi Kappa Phi and Omicron Kappa Upsilon Honor Societies.
 She worked in an oral surgical practice throughout dental school, which is where her love for oral surgery was born.
 Dr. Howard graduated with honors and completed one of the top Periodontics and Implantology residencies in the country at the University of Alabama Birmingham School of Dentistry.
 She also earned her Masters of Science in Dentistry during residency with a subspecialty in gum grafting and correction of gum recession defects.
 Dr. Howard has a special interest in aesthetics, ensuring that a healthy, beautiful smile is reflected in the total face.
 She worked in Birmingham in private practice prior to moving back to Mississippi with her husband.